 ICD-10-CM Diagnosis Codes for Chronic pain is classified into subcategory G89.2 Chronic Pain Disorders.

 Codes from category G89 may be used in conjunction with codes that identify the site of pain (including codes from chapter 18) if the category G89 code provides additional information.
 For example, if the code describes the site of the pain, but does not fully describe whether the pain is acute or chronic, then both codes should be assigned.

 Electrical Nerve Stimulators

-When using Neurostimulators to relieve chronic pain, electrical nerve stimulators or electrodes are implanted in the epidural space in either the cervical or lumbar region.
-There are two general classifications of electrical nerve stimulators: peripheral nerve stimulators and central nervous stimulator's.
+When using Neurostimulators to relieve chronic pain, electrical nerve simulators, or electrodes are implanted in the epidural space in either the cervical or lumbar region.
+There are two general classifications of electrical nerve simulators: peripheral nerve simulators and central nervous stimulators.

 An implanted peripheral nerve stimulator involves implanting electrodes around a select peripheral nerve and attaching it to a receiver also implanted under the skin to target peripheral nerves considered to be the origin of pain.
 This procedure is done in an operating room and may be used to treat conditions such as chronic low back pain.

 Intracranial neurostimulation is used to administer pulses to the central nervous system for conditions such as epilepsy.

 Types of Implants used for Chronic Pain Relief